midhunkalarikkal/FullDomain/Notes/DSA1.md

 Complexity
 Development Time
 Memory Overhead
-Performance Trade-offs
 Rigid Structure
+Performance Trade-of

-## `Algorithms` ##
+## `Algorithm` ##
 ====================
-Algorithms are step-by-step procedures or formulas for solving a problem or performing a task.
+Algorithm is a step-by-step procedures or formula for solving a problem or performing a task.

 `Characteristics of Algorithms`
 ---------------------------------